 - developing localized, free online curriculum to teachers

 - engaging students in hands-on citizen science conservation fieldwork, and

 - offering students internship opportunities at our TNC Hong Kong/Asia Pacific regional office.

-To get Hong Kong secondary school students outside and learning about conservation science, we are launching Citizen Science in Action Field Survey Experiences: TNC-led field trips for 300+ students that include data collection, as well as in-class pre- and post-field trip learning materials.
+To get Hong Kong secondary school students outside and learning about conservation science, we launched Citizen Science in Action Field Survey Experiences: TNC-led field trips for 300+ students that include data collection, as well as in-class pre- and post-field trip learning materials.
 These trips will also help encourage students in community volunteerism for the good of our environment.
-The field experiences will focus on TNC’s oyster reef restoration work and estuary and terrestrial biodiversity.
+The field experiences focus on TNC’s oyster reef restoration work and estuary and terrestrial biodiversity.